 My husband and I cook every year, but we usually don’t have any company.
 This year, my little brother (who’s not so little any more) and a couple of other family members will be spending the holiday with us so I feel challenged to really put on a good show, complete with a wonderful meal and beautiful decor.
 Of course, there are some things that won’t change, including my intention to make the holiday as eco-friendly as possible.

 This year, we haven’t patronized the farmer’s market as much as we’d like.
 I’m completely guilty on that one.
 But that doesn’t mean you can’t.
-Whether you live in rural Georgia or a luxury apartment in Illinois, there are bound to be people around you who are growing and making food.
+Whether you live in rural Georgia, one of the student housing apartments in West Campus or a luxury apartment in Illinois, there are bound to be people around you who are growing and making food.
 So whenever possible, buy from local farmers (I say while hiding my head in shame).
 I totally get why you’d want to buy uncooked, packaged pasta, but the pumpkin in your pie could come from a local patch.
 You know…assuming you know how to make pie from scratch.
 Which I don’t.
 Which is why we probably won’t be having pie 🙂

 Plus, you know the other tip.
 Buy organic whenever you can.
 I admit that I’m usually a slave to the can on Thanksgiving morning because I’m making so many dishes, but whenever I can find organic canned yams or green beans, I’m all over them.
 And I recently found out that Martinelli’s makes organic sparkling apple cider.
 What?!
 Where can I get a bottle?